 These are physical assets like gold, silver, wheat, etc., but this doesn’t mean you have to handle physical assets.
-Just like stocks, they are also predictable and regulated, but you need a substantial capital.
+Just like stocks, they are also predictable and regulated, but you need substantial capital.

 Even after you select your preferred market, you will still need to narrow down your concentration area.
 For example, in the Forex market, focus on a few currency pairs which you understand very well, or the stocks you can easily get information about, not some obscure company’s stocks news channels don’t talk about.
-Your choice of financial instrument will also affect your choice of a broker since there is no broker who can offer all the instruments available to a single account.
+Your choice of a financial instrument will also affect your choice of a broker since no broker can offer all the instruments available to a single account.

 - what your ultimate goals are: are you looking to trade as a form of long-term investment, or to provide income for monthly expenses?

-- how much you know: do you have an economic background and knowledge about the financial world?
+- how much do you know: do you have an economic background and knowledge about the financial world?
 Knowledge is power, and you will need to learn everything you can about the financial markets if you don’t have a background in an economics program

 - how much are you willing to risk: Forex trading is risky and you will always be warned not to risk more than you’re willing to lose, so, how much are you willing to risk?

 Knowing who you are will shape your trading strategy immensely, and this is part of the reason you should not copy someone else’s strategy no matter how profitable it is.
-We all have different motivations and goals, and unless you fulfil those, your trading career will quickly become stressful and unsatisfying.
+We all have different motivations and goals, and unless you fulfill those, your trading career will quickly become stressful and unsatisfying.